JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 First and foremost, this book is very well written.
 Although the first chapter on Gates’s childhood drags, the remaining stuff is just brilliant.
 I found the description of the coding process of the BASIC language phenomenal, I just couldn’t stop!
 From there on, I was feeling like, “man, I really would like to stop reading now and go code some stuff… but I want to know what happened next!”

-### You feel the emotions of late-night tight-deadline coding
+### You feel the emotions of late-night, tight-deadline coding

 I’d really like to underline that last point: you definitely feel the emotions of the early Microsoft and how motivated the developers were to write code of MS-DOS, Microsoft Excel, Microsoft Word, etc.

-If I ever feel lazy, I can think of BIll Gates and Paul Allen coding late at night, just to deliver their BASIC implementation.
+If I ever feel lazy, I can think of Bill Gates and Paul Allen coding late at night, just to deliver their BASIC implementation.

 ### The interviews give you the full picture

-The biggest advantage of the book are extensive interviews.
+The biggest advantage of the book is the extensive interviews.

-We rarely learn the opinion of the authors, we mostly learn about Gates from relations of his collaborators and competitors, and press reports.
-The wealth of viewpoints gives a pluralistic feel to the book.
+We rarely learn the opinion of the authors; we mostly learn about Gates from the accounts of his collaborators and competitors, and press reports.
+The wealth of viewpoints gives the book a pluralistic feel.
 Contradicting recollections show how hard it is to learn what actually happened during certain events.

 It’s funny to realize, because we often discuss historical events from a few hundred years ago as if we precisely knew what happened, yet we failed to learn the true story of negotiations between Digital Research and IBM over the CP/M operating system, the DOS predecessor, which happened no more than 50 years ago.